RIFLE: Imputation and Robust Inference from Low Order Marginals: Generating Missing Values Patterns in Numerical Experiments

-To evaluate RIFLE and other state-of-the-art imputation approaches, we require to have access to the ground-truth values of the missing entries.
-Hence, we artificially mask a proportion of available data entries and predict them with different imputation methods.
-The closer the predicted values to the actual values, the better the performance of the method.
-In all experiments, generated missing entries follow either a missing completely at random (MCAR) pattern of missing not at random (MNAR) pattern.
+In this appendix, we define MCAR and MNAR patterns and discuss how to generate them in a given dataset.
 Formally, the distribution of missing values in a dataset follows a missing completely at random (MCAR) pattern if the probability of having a missing value for a given entry is constant, independent of other available and missing entries.
 On the other hand, a dataset follows a Missing At Random (MAR) pattern if the missingness of each entry only depends on the available data of other features.
-Finally, if the distribution of missing values does not follow a MCAR or MAR pattern, we call it missing not at random (MNAR).
+Finally, if the distribution of missing values does not follow an MCAR or MAR pattern, we call it missing not at random (MNAR).

-To generate the MCAR pattern on a given dataset, we fix a constant probability $0 < p < 1$ and make each data entry unavailable with probability of $p$.
-We also generate MNAR patterns for testing.
+To generate the MCAR pattern on a given dataset, we fix a constant probability $0 < p < 1$ and make each data entry unavailable with the probability of $p$.
+On the other hand, the generation of the MNAR pattern is based on the idea that if the value of an entry is farther from the mean of its corresponding feature, then the probability of missingness for that entry is larger.

 The generation of the MNAR pattern is based on the idea that if the value of an entry is farther from the mean of its corresponding feature, then the probability of missingness for that entry is larger.
 Algorithm~\ref{alg: MNAR_Generator} describes the procedure of generating MNAR missing values for a given column of a dataset:

 Note that $F$ in the above algorithm is the cumulative distribution function of a standard Gaussian random variable. $a$ and $b$ control the percentage of missing values in the given column.
 As $a$ and $b$ increase, the probability of having more missing values is higher.
-Since the availability of each data entry clearly depends on its value, the generated missing pattern is missing not at random (MNAR).
+Since the availability of each data entry depends on its value, the generated missing pattern is missing not at random (MNAR).